Laurie Wirt: Research and advocacy

 Wirt worked as a hydrologist at the U.S. Geological Survey, in Tucson, Arizona, and Denver, Colorado.

 Shw was best known for her activist approach, supported by her research findings, and her advocacy included regularly meeting with citizen groups.
 In particular, she campaigned to preserve the Upper Verde River in Arizona, where river flows were at risk from a planned pipeline project to pump water from the Big Chino basin to provide water to the city of Prescott, Arizona.

 Wirt's research at USGS laid out the impacts of the pipeline on the Upper Verde River.
 Her 2005 report "Sources of Base Flow in the Upper Verde River", was described as the "Bible for opponents of the pipeline plan" by The Arizona Republic newspaper.
 The report used chemical analysis of the water in the springs feeding the river to conclude that up to 86 percent of the Upper Verde comes from the Big Chino.
-The report drew on Wirt's previous report co-authored with retired USGS. hydrologist Win Hjalmarson established the figure as approximately 80 percent.
+The report drew on Wirt's previous report, co-authored with retired USGS hydrologist Win Hjalmarson, that established the figure as approximately 80 percent.

 Wirt's work and conclusions that drawing down the aquifer would devastate the river were disputed and opposed by developers.
 A detailed account of her part in the campaign is given in the High Country News article "The Battle for the Verde".